yinxiangshi/SMAPI/docs/README.md

    game._

 4. **Rewrite mods to update them.**
-   _SMAPI detects when a mod accesses part of the game that changed in a recent update which affects many mods, and rewrites the mod so it's compatible._
+   _SMAPI detects when a mod accesses part of the game that changed in a game update which affects many mods, and rewrites the mod so it's compatible._

 5. **Intercept errors.**
    _SMAPI intercepts errors that happen in the game, displays the error details in the console